joshgerdes/jekyll-uno/_posts/2023-09-13-Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

     Register-AzResourceProvider -ProviderNamespace Microsoft.ContainerRegistry
     Register-AzResourceProvider -ProviderNamespace Microsoft.KeyVault

-To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally or from the[Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"}.
+To proceed, I will use my GitHub Codespace to deploy the Bicep; you could either run your own Codespace if you need it or fork the code [lukemurraynz/containerapps-selfhosted](https://github.com/lukemurraynz/containerapps-selfhosted-agent) and run it locally or from the [Azure CloudShell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796){:target="*blank"}.
 The repository will have any updated code.

 The Bicep code will be deployed as follows: